siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 Once accepted by the Komodo team, this functionality is then available to all developers throughout the ecosystem.

 For example, one of the asset chains in our ecosystem, Verus, recently solved the Nothing-At-Stake problem that has long plagued Proof-of-Stake blockchains.
-They generously share their code with the rest of the ecosystem, and Verus Proof of Stake will be included in the default Komodo daemon for use by other Komodo projects in a future update.
+They generously share their code with the rest of the ecosystem, and Verus Proof of Stake will be included in the default Komodo daemon for use by other Komodo projects soon.

 ### Software Updates to the Daemon are Free